lionkmp/ai64_extractor/README.txt

 If ".php" is not registered to your PHP interpreter, you may need to type "php ai64.php" instead, assuming php.exe is on your PATH.

-The conversion process of one CD (600 MB) takes a lot of time.

 There is no warranty of any kind.
 So I advice again, to create a temporary user which cannot write your home directory, and run the whole conversion by